Euclid Quick Data Release (Q1). The average far-infrared properties of Euclid-selected star-forming galaxies: Results

 \subsection{The mean brightness of the CIB from stacking}

-We now turn to estimating the fraction of the CIB resolved by \Euclid-selected galaxies in Q1.
+We now turn to estimating the fraction of the cosmic infrared background (CIB) resolved by \Euclid-selected galaxies in Q1.
 The average brightness of the extragalactic sky at far-IR wavelengths was measured by the Cosmic Background Explorer (COBE) satellite, which carried two relevant instruments: the Far Infrared Absolute Spectrophotometer \citep[FIRAS;][]{mather1993}; and the Diffuse Infrared Background Experiment (DIRBE; see \citealt{boggess1992}).
 Analysis of these data provide the best available estimates of the absolute value of the surface brightness of the sky at far-IR wavelengths. \Herschel and SCUBA-2, on the other hand, have no sensitivity to the monopole on the sky, but instead measure differences between sources and an unknown background, amounting to fluctuations caused by individual galaxies.
 The fraction of the CIB can be estimated by taking the sum of detected sources and dividing by the COBE-estimated background.

-To do this, for each bin in the stack we multiply the mean flux density by the total number of SPIRE galaxies in the bin, then sum the contribution from all of the bins (including surface brightness leakage from the mask and the galaxies that do not fall in any redshift/stellar mass bin or are classified as quiescent).
-Finally, we divide this total flux density by the area of the SPIRE map after applying the masks (these are the areas given in \cref{subsec:final_area}).
+To do this, for each bin in the stack we multiplied the mean flux density by the total number of SPIRE galaxies in the bin, then summed the contribution from all of the bins (including surface brightness leakage from the mask and the galaxies that do not fall in any redshift or stellar mass bin or are classified as quiescent).
+Finally, we divided this total flux density by the area of the SPIRE map after applying the masks (these are the areas given in \cref{subsec:final_area}).
 The results are shown in \cref{table:resolved_cib}.
 We note that ${>}\,70\%$ of our measured CIB surface brightness from star-forming galaxies comes from $\logten(M_{\ast}/M_{\odot})\,{>}\,9.9$ bins which show good agreement between the 2D cross-correlation signals and the instrumental beams.